MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/4-issue-diagnosis.md

-During the monitoring of your private mobile network, you may find network issues.
-For example, a connection or a network function may not work as expected.
+During the monitoring of your private mobile network, you might find network issues.
+For example, a connection or a network function might not work as expected.
 In this case, you can use the *distributed tracing* tool, a network issue diagnostic tool that Azure Private 5G Core offers, to diagnose the issues reported.

 The distributed tracing tool allows you to collect detailed traces for signaling flows involving a packet core instance.
 Each *trace* represents the results of a distinct occurrence of a network activity.
 Through a web graphical user interface (GUI), you can use traces to diagnose many common configuration, network, and interoperability problems affecting network services.

-The distributed tracing tool is available from the ASE on which the packet core instance runs.
+The distributed tracing tool is available from the application service element (ASE) on which the packet core instance runs.
 As the tool resides within each site in your private mobile network, it doesn't have much reliance on network bandwidth or cloud connectivity.
 With the tool, you can quickly diagnose network issues and minimize their impact on your network services.

 > [!IMPORTANT]
 > To effectively diagnose issues in your private mobile network, you need to be familiar with the network functions that Azure Private 5G Core provides.
 For more information about the network functions, see [Packet core architecture](/azure/private-5g-core/private-5g-core-overview#packet-core-architecture).

 If you can't find the root cause of an issue with the distributed tracing tool, Azure Private 5G Core allows you to [collect a diagnostics package](#collect-and-share-a-diagnostics-package) from the relevant site.
-The package can then be used by Azure support engineers to assist you.
-In addition, Azure Private 5G Core allows you to use the [*UPF Trace (UPFT)* tool](#perform-data-plane-packet-capture) to do data plane packet analysis.
+Azure support engineers can then use the package to assist you.
+In addition, Azure Private 5G Core allows you to use the [*User Plane Function Trace (UPFT)* tool](#perform-data-plane-packet-capture) to do data plane packet analysis.

 ## Video: Issue diagnosis